Gallup New Deal Art

 - Dr. Molly Medakovich, Ph.
 D. – Teaching Specialist for the Denver Art Museum, Affiliate Faculty at the University of Denver School of Art and Art History, and Adjunct Faculty at the University of Colorado-Colorado Springs

-- Robin Gavin – Curator Emerita of the Nuevo Mexicano Heritage Arts Museum (formerly the Museum of Spanish Colonial Art) and former curator of the Museum of International Folk Art
+- Robin Farwell Gavin – Curator Emerita of the Nuevo Mexicano Heritage Arts Museum (formerly the Museum of Spanish Colonial Art) and former curator of the Museum of International Folk Art

 - Micaela Seidel, M.F.A & M.A. – Community arts educator, curator, writer and editor